SnezhanaZdravkova/Boutique-Snow-White/README.md

 >-  Bootstrap

 ## Acknowledgements
-- Many thanks to my mentor Ronan for his support and advice
+- Many thanks to my mentor Ronan McClelland for his support and advice
 - Thanks to The Code Institute slack community
 - Thanks to my colleague Tara Helberg for helping and inspiring
 - Thanks AliOKeeffe for helping and inspiring me!